 To the extent the FCC in the future limits our ability to price our data services, we may not be able to generate the margins on our data services that we anticipated in shifting our focus from video to data services, and our business could see a materially negative impact.
-In July 2021, President Biden issued an Executive Order on Promoting Competition in the American Economy that encouraged the FCC to consider adopting net neutrality rules similar to those originally adopted in 2015.
-In October 2023, the FCC initiated a new rulemaking proceeding, which proposes to reclassify broadband internet access service as a "telecommunications service" under Title II of the Communications Act and to impose certain requirements on broadband internet access service providers intended to safeguard the open internet, advance national security, and protect public safety.
-The FCC also proposed certain conduct rules for providers, but proposed to forbear from application of other rules typically imposed on Title II services.
-Comments on the FCC's proposals were filed in December 2023 and January 2024.
-We cannot predict whether or when the FCC will act on its proposals.
-Any such action by the FCC likely would be subject to further judicial review.
-Further numerous states, including Arizona, Minnesota and Missouri (where we have subscribers) have proposed administrative actions and/or legislation in the past or are currently considering actions, which could lead to increased regulation of our provision of data services.
-Several states, including Oregon and Washington (where we also have subscribers), have adopted legislation that requires entities providing broadband internet access service in the state to comply with net neutrality requirements or that prohibits state and local government agencies from contracting with internet service providers that engage in certain network management activities based on paid prioritization, content blocking or other discrimination.
-The FCC is reviewing the extent to which states may continue to impose regulations on broadband internet access services if the FCC's proposals are adopted.
+In May 2024, the FCC adopted the 2024 Open Internet Order, which reinstated the classification of broadband internet access service as a "telecommunications service" under Title II of the Communications Act of 1934, as amended (the "Communications Act").
+The 2024 Open Internet Order rescinded the FCC's 2017 decision that determined broadband internet access service was an "information service" under Title I of the Communications Act and applied limited obligations on providers to disclose information regarding network management, performance and commercial terms of service to customers.
+The 2024 Open Internet Order adopted a new set of rules for broadband internet access services intended to safeguard and secure the "open" internet and subjected providers to new regulatory obligations under Title II of the Communications Act.
+Several parties challenged the 2024 Open Internet Order in federal court, and the federal court stayed the effectiveness of the FCC's new rules pending judicial review.
+In January 2025, the U.S. Court of Appeals for the Sixth Circuit overturned the 2024 Open Internet Order finding the Communications Act did not support the FCC's classification of broadband internet access service as a telecommunications service.
+As a result, broadband internet access service is once again deemed to be an information service subject to limited regulatory oversight by the FCC.
+The Sixth Circuit decision could be subject to further judicial review.
+In addition, Congress or a future FCC could take action to address the classification of broadband internet access service or other net neutrality matters.
+We cannot predict whether or when such actions may occur or to what extent such actions may affect our operations or impose additional costs on our business.
+Further some states, including Arizona and Missouri (where we have subscribers) have proposed administrative actions and/or legislation in the past, which if adopted could lead to increased regulation of our provision of data services.
+Several states, including Minnesota, Oregon and Washington (where we also have subscribers), have adopted legislation that requires entities providing broadband internet access service in the state to comply with net neutrality requirements or that prohibits state and local government agencies from contracting with internet service providers that engage in certain network management activities based on paid prioritization, content blocking or other discrimination.
+States may continue to take action in connection with net neutrality matters in light of the recent Sixth Circuit decision.
 We cannot predict whether or to what extent state requirements will be applied to our data services in the future.
 Further, current rules only require that a portion of revenues from VoIP services be contributed to the USF and USF is not applied to broadband services.
 The changes brought about by how USF monies are distributed may provide funding and subsidies to those who either compete with us or seek to compete with us and therefore put us at a competitive disadvantage.
 Moreover, if the FCC imposes USF fees on broadband services, bundled services or a larger portion of VoIP services, it would increase the cost of our services and harm our ability to compete.